Computer-Aided Specification and Design Tools — IEC 61508

 Are they mandatory under IEC 61508?

-They are recommended techniques/measures.
-Selection and rigor should reflect the claimed SIL and the project’s risk profile.
+They are recommended techniques and measures.
+Selection and rigour should reflect the claimed SIL and the project's risk profile.

 We use cookies